open5e/open5e/source/combat/attacking.rst

     Source: `Sage Advice Compendium <http://media.wizards.com/2015/downloads/dnd/SA_Compendium_1.01.pdf>`_

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's AC.
-This is called a :has-official:`critical hit,` which is explained later in this chapter.
+This is called a :has-official:`critical hit.`

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's AC.

+.. _srd:unseen-attackers-and-targets:

 Unseen Attackers and Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~